slate-colebank/youtube-live-tracker/README.md

 # youtube-live-tracker
 A Google Chrome extension used to track your YouTube livestream watchtime.
+Tracks per-channel watchtime in real time.

 Created by Slate Colebank